bearhouse0828/MODIS_Flood_Processor/README.md

 # MODIS Flood Data Processor

-This is a specialized system for processing MODIS flood data, separated from the original VIIRS project.
+This is a specialized system for processing MODIS flood data

 ## Features